vernonstinebaker/FDD.Tools/JAVAFX_MIGRATION_GUIDE.md

 # JavaFX Migration Guide for FDD Tools

+> STATUS (Aug 9 2025): JavaFX migration is COMPLETE.
+This guide is archived for historical reference.
+See `MIGRATION_COMPLETE.md` and `SWING_REMOVAL_VERIFICATION.md` for authoritative status.
+Unchecked items below were either delivered under different names or intentionally deferred.

 ## Overview

 This guide outlines the incremental migration strategy from Swing to JavaFX for the FDD Tools application.